2022 Stanley Cup Final: Game six

 Back in Tampa for game six, the Lightning struck first during the first period.
 As the Lightning were working the forecheck, a giveaway by Cale Makar brought an errant deflection to Steven Stamkos who put it five-hole through Darcy Kuemper.
 The Avalanche managed to tie the game in the second period during their offensive zone coverage which led to a delayed penalty on Tampa Bay.
 On the delayed penalty, Nathan MacKinnon's shot from the short side beat Andrei Vasilevskiy.
 Colorado then gained the lead when a 3–on–2 involving Josh Manson, MacKinnon, and Artturi Lehkonen resulted in a wrist shot by the latter to go up 2–1.
 With the lead the Avalanche continued to shoot at the Lightning goaltender while also maintaining defence.
 The Avalanche held on to claim a 2–1 victory to win their third Stanley Cup.

 Cale Makar was awarded the Conn Smythe Trophy as most valuable player during the playoffs.
 He became the third defenceman to win the Norris Trophy, Conn Smythe Trophy and Stanley Cup in the same year; equalling Bobby Orr and Nicklas Lidstrom in accomplishing this feat.
-Corey Perry became the first player in league history to be on the losing side of three consecutive Finals while playing for three different teams.
+Corey Perry became the first player in league history to be on the losing side of three consecutive Final series, while playing for three different teams.

 Team rosters

-Years indicated in boldface under the "Finals appearance" column signify that the player won the Stanley Cup in the given year.
+Years indicated in boldface under the "Final appearance" column signify that the player won the Stanley Cup in the given year.